FSDCrew/FSD/backend/crew_service/docs/dynamic_flow.md

 ## 3. Flow State Model Generation

-`flow_builder.build_flow_state_model` turns the dependency graph into a concrete Pydantic model that reflects only the fields touched by the requested tasks:
+`state_builder.build_flow_state_model` turns the dependency graph into a concrete Pydantic model that reflects only the fields touched by the requested tasks:

 1. It seeds metadata fields (`flow_id`, `run_id`, `crew_run_id`).
 2. It scans all read/write specs to determine which user-defined fields are actually needed.